 Charlie regularly counsels employers, providing preventive advice and practical solutions to the day-to-day problems confronting businesses large and small.
 He has a significant, traditional labor practice dealing with unions and has represented employers in strikes, union election campaigns, contract negotiations, railway labor, and employment litigation.
 He has also led successful court challenges to statutes and regulations intended to restrict employer flexibility.

-Charlie has represented public and private employers in Maine and New Hampshire from diverse industries, including pulp and paper, textiles, health care, energy, transportation, construction, and retail in union-organizing campaigns, arbitrations and unfair labor practice claims.
+Charlie has represented public and private employers in Maine and New Hampshire from diverse industries, including pulp and paper, textiles, health care, utilities, transportation, construction, and retail in union-organizing campaigns, arbitrations and unfair labor practice claims.
 He frequently advises unionized employers concerning contract interpretation, benefits and negotiation issues, and represents employers in both grievance and interest arbitrations.
-Charlie has been actively involved in strike preparation, planning and implementation and litigation arising out of Maine's largest strikes over the past two decades.
+Charlie has been actively involved in strike preparation, planning and implementation and litigation arising out of the region's largest strikes.
 He has obtained numerous temporary restraining orders against unlawful union picketing conduct during strikes.